namhyung/uftrace/doc/uftrace-live.md

 --task-newline
 :   Interleave a new line when task is changed.
 This makes easy to distinguish functions in different tasks.

+\--num-thread=*NUM*
+:   Use NUM of thread to record trace data.
+Default is 1/4 of online cpus (but when full kernel tracing is enabled, it'll use the same number of the cpus).

 FILTERS
 =======